bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-What I&apos;'m going to do is copy this URL and open up a new what&apos;'s called an incognito browser, right?
-It&apos;'s Chrome, but it&apos;'s Chrome that doesn&apos;'t know who I am, all right?
-I&apos;'m not logged in and I&apos;'m going to copy and paste that **URL**.
-This is great that **Replit** doesn&apos;'t know who I am.
+What I&apos;m going to do is copy this URL and open up a new what&apos;s called an incognito browser, right?
+It&apos;s Chrome, but it&apos;s Chrome that doesn&apos;t know who I am, all right?
+I&apos;m not logged in and I&apos;m going to copy and paste that **URL**.
+This is great that **Replit** doesn&apos;t know who I am.
 It could be me, could be my grandma, could be my third cousin.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->